 10 Must-Read Books by Black Women

-The perspectives and experiences of Black women have often been ignored and devalued, but Black women authors have played an important role in shaping Black history and culture.
+The experiences of Black women have historically been ignored and devalued, but Black women play an important role in shaping Black history and culture.

-In honor of Black History Month, we've put together a list of ten must-read books written by Black women that will educate and inspire you.
+Reading books by Black women authors strengthens your knowledge about Black lives, history, and culture.
+We put together a list of 10 must-read books written by Black women that will educate and inspire you.

 $ = Under $10 | $$ = $10-$15 | $$$ = $16-$25 | $$$$ = Over $25

 by Octavia Butler